hafiz-muhammad/fedora-i3-gruvbox-config/README.md

 - [Lynis](https://github.com/CISOfy/lynis) - Lynis - Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.
 - [rkhunter](https://sourceforge.net/projects/rkhunter/) - Rootkit Hunter, security monitoring and analyzing tool.
+- [Fail2Ban](https://src.fedoraproject.org/rpms/fail2ban) - Fail2Ban scans log files and bans IP addresses that makes too many password failures.
+It updates firewall rules to reject the IP address.
+These rules can be defined by the user.
+Fail2Ban can read multiple log files such as sshd or Apache web server ones.

 ## Customization
 - [LXAppearance](https://src.fedoraproject.org/rpms/lxappearance) - LXAppearance is a new GTK+ theme switcher developed for LXDE, the Lightweight X11 Desktop Environment.